etijskens/wetppr/docs/vsc-infrastructure.md

 # VSC infrastructure

+This document describes how to set up your environment for the [project work of the 2000wetppr course](evaluation.md).

+!!!
+Note "Note for students"
+    These topics are (chrono)logically ordered.
+Make sure that you carry out all the tasks described.

 In this course we often use the terms _local_ and _remote_. ***Local*** refers to the physical machine you are working on, _i.e._ your desktop or laptop. ***Remote***, on the other hand refers to a machine which is, typically, at some other place, and which you are accessing through your local machine and a network connection with the remote machine.

 ## Applying for a guest account (students)

 !!!
 Note
     Students of the course 2000wetppr must apply for a guest account to access the university's HPC clusters unless they already have a VSC account.
 The project work (see [Evaluation](evaluation)) requires access to one of the university's HPC clusters.

-To apply for a guest account, create a SSH public/private key pair (see below how to do that) and send it by e-mail to franky.backeljauw@uantwerpen.be with engelbert.tijskens@uantwerpen.be in cc.
-A ***guest account*** will subsequently be created for you .
+To apply for a guest account, create a SSH public/private key pair (see below) and send it by e-mail to franky.backeljauw@uantwerpen.be with engelbert.tijskens@uantwerpen.be in cc.
+A ***guest account*** will subsequently be created for you.

 ## Applying for a VSC account (researchers from Flanders)

 See [Getting acces to VSC clusters](https://docs.vscentrum.be/en/latest/access/getting_access.html).

-## Create an ssh public/private key pair
+## Creating an ssh public/private key pair

 A ssh public/private key pair is a way for secure access to a system through the Secure Shell protocol.
 They are basically two small files with matching numbers.
 You may think of the public key as a lock.
-Everyone may see the lock but no one can open the lock without the key, which is the private part of the key pair.
+Everyone may see the lock but no one can open the lock without its key, which is the private part of the key pair.
 The public key (the lock) will be placed on a system you need access to, in this case the Tier-2 supercomputer of our university (currently, that is [Vaughan](https://docs.vscentrum.be/en/latest/antwerp/tier2_hardware/vaughan_hardware.html? highlight=vaughan)).
-To access to the supercomputer (that is, open the lock) from, say, your laptop, your need the private key to be stored on your laptop (or a USB memory stick) and pass it to the SSH protocol which will verify the private key and the public key match and, in case they do, open the lock and grant you access.
+To access to the supercomputer (_i.e._, to open the lock) from, say, your laptop, you need the private key to be stored on your laptop (or a USB memory stick) and pass it to the SSH protocol, which will verify that the private key and the public key match.
+If case they do, the SSH protocol will open the lock and grant you access to the machine.

 To create a ssh public/private key pair proceed as follows.
 Open a 'terminal':